johnwhittenstudio/DrSillystringzsFactory.Solution/README.md

 ![Schema](./Factory/wwwroot/img/schema_01.png)

-## Project Setup/Installation Instructions
+## Project Setup/Installation Instructions <a id="setup"></a>

 ### Install C#, .NET, MySQL Community Server and MySQL Workbench

 - Open the terminal on your local machine
 - If [C#](https://docs.microsoft.com/en-us/dotnet/csharp/) and [.NET](https://docs.microsoft.com/en-us/dotnet/) are not installed on your local device, follow the instructions here [here](https://www.learnhowtoprogram.com/c-and-net-part-time/getting-started-with-c/installing-c-and-net).
 - If [MySQL Community Server](https://dev.mysql.com/downloads/mysql/) and [MySQL Workbench](https://www.mysql.com/products/workbench/) are not installed on your local device, follow the instructions [here](https://www.learnhowtoprogram.com/c-and-net-part-time/getting-started-with-c/installing-and-configuring-mysql).
+- If [dotnet-ef](https://docs.microsoft.com/en-us/ef/core/cli/dotnet) is not installed on your local device, install it globally with the terminal command ```dotnet tool install --global dotnet-ef --version 5.0.2```.

 ### Clone the project

 - Open the terminal on your local computer.
 - Navigate to the parent directory of your preference.
 - Clone this project using `$ git clone https://github.com/johnwhittenstudio/DrSillystringzsFactory.Solution`

+### Scaffold and connect the database

+- Launch the MySQL server with the command `mysql -uroot -p[YOUR-PASSWORD-HERE]`
 - Navigate to the directory: `$ cd DrSillystringzsFactory.Solution`
 - Open in Vs code: `$ code .`

-### Import and connect the database

-- Launch the MySQL server with the command `mysql -uroot -p[YOUR-PASSWORD-HERE]`
-- After the server starts running, open MySQL Workbench.
-- Select the MySQL instance in the _MySQLConnections_ section.
-- Select the **Navigator>Administration** tab.
-- In the Navigator>Administration window, select **Data Import/Restore**; the Data Import window will open.
-- In the **Import Options** section of the Data Import window, select **Import from Self-Contained File**.
-- Click the dots at the end of the **Import from Self-Contained** file field (three dots for windows, two dots for Mac) and a pop up box will open.
-In the pop up box, navigate to the `john_whitten.sql` file in the root directory of the project (BestRest.Solution/).
-Once correct file is selected, click open.
-The pop up box will close itself.
-- In the **Default Schema to be Imported To**, select the **New** button.
-- In the pop up box, name the schema `john_whitten`.
-Click **Ok**.
-- Navigate to the tab called **Import Progress** and click **Start Import** at the bottom right corner of the window.
-- After you are finished with the above steps, reopen the **Navigator > Schemas** tab.
-Right click and select **Refresh All**.
-Your new test database will appear.
-- Navigate to BestRest: `$ cd Factory` and type the following command in the terminal `$ touch appsettings.json`
+- Navigate to the project directory Factory: `$ cd Factory` and type the following command in the terminal `$ touch appsettings.json`
 - In the appsettings.json file enter the following code:

 ```